 For a first pass, I think we succeeded with the Enterprise logo.
 Sadly, all rocket icons tend to read as some sort of pen or brush at a small size.
 To get around this, the icon features an easily readable wrench instead (wrench = tools).

-You might have a business already -- or play a role on a budding team.
-But with GitHub Enterprise you become part of a support staff and infrastructure, much like NASA or SpaceX, to take wherever you are now, strap on an Enterprise-class rocket, and launch yourself further than ever before.
+You might already have a business, or play a role on a budding team, but with GitHub Enterprise you become part of a support staff and infrastructure.
+Much like NASA or SpaceX, we take wherever you are now, strap on an Enterprise-class rocket, and launch you further than ever before.

 Launch your Enterprise.

-Now that we have defined and designed Enterprise's positioning, brand, and tagline (Launch your Enterprise) we are ready to begin redesigning a landing page to warm-up and convert customers.
+We have now defined and articulated Enterprise's positioning, brand, and tagline ('launch your Enterprise').
+We are ready to begin redesigning the landing page to warm-up and convert customers.

 We need a landing page purpose, this purpose is our signal or call out into the wilds.

-Purpose: to launch [your] Enterprise (by integrating with our PaaS ecosystem).
-Ideally we will have some freebie/scalable features that are light on storage/cost and more front end oriented, ie, a Kanban board/scheduling system, that allows us to actively engage users and hook-in to gather further analytics.
+Purpose: to launch your enterprise (by integrating with our PaaS ecosystem).
+Ideally, we have some freebie or scalable features that are light on storage and cost (like a Kanban board and scheduler).
+This allows us to actively engage users and hook-in to gather further analytics.

-Eliminate waste: We need to amplify and direct towards our purpose by eliminating what's not needed, limiting the cognitive load and stress level.
+Eliminate waste: amplify and direct towards our purpose by eliminating what is not needed, limiting the cognitive load and stress level.
 In Lean or Agile this is waste, in marketing or communication this is noise.
-Noise confuses and cancels-out our signal (or purpose) to users.
+Noise confuses and cancels out our signal (or purpose) to users.

-Maximize entry points / Minimize exit points: Typically this deals with links.
-We obviously don't want to trick the user or make them feel railroaded so we customize the launch page (after passing the landing page) with #anchor configurations as needed.
-Once the user has launched Enterprise or 'activated' it with their logged-in GitHub account, they will instead be greeted with a customizable homepage of bLog articles and begin trying/integrating with various PaaS features.
+Maximize entry points and minimize exit points: typically this deals with links.
+We do not want to trick the user or make them feel railroaded, but instead customize the launch page with #hash configurations as needed.
+Once the user launches Enterprise or 'activates' it with their GitHub sign-in, they will then be greeted with a customizable homepage of blog articles and begin integrating with various PaaS services.

-Singularity: Single Page Applications or SPAs are great, but what about No-Scroll Applications?
-Scrolling psychologically triggers disengagement and search-anxiety from decades of training.
-We want to serve-up a platter instead of a rat maze.
+Singularity: Single Page Applications or SPAs are great, but what about Minimal-Scroll Applications?
+Scrolling can easily trigger disengagement and search anxiety from decades of disappointing apps.
+We want to stand-out here and serve-up a platter instead of a rat maze.

-Dark theme: Once I knew there was going to be video as the centerpiece, I went with a dark theme.
+Dark theme: knowing video is the centerpiece, I went with a dark theme.
 Video and entertainment media is much more vibrant on a darker background, and we humans also have the cultural experience of the theatre.
 Software developers and professional tool users generally prefer gray-based dark themes as well.

-Reliable UX patterns & Design: ie, the video play button is based off of Youtube, which has trained billions of what to expect.
-The carousel works like a simplified Netflix and Amazon Prime Video slider which has trained many millions of others.
-Utilize a unidirectional data flow from top-to-bottom and left-to-right, this enhances communication and navigation with reliable content-flow learned from decades of reading.
+Reliable UX patterns and design: the video play button is based off of Youtube, the leading videos site that has trained billions of what to expect.
+Our carousel works like a simplified Netflix and Amazon Prime Video slider, which has trained many millions of customers.
+A unidirectional data flow from top-to-bottom and left-to-right, enhances communication and navigation (learned from decades of reading).

-NOTE: 'FREE' is never really 'FREE'.
+NOTE: 'FREE' rarely feels 'FREE'.
 Human psychology understands that there is something often lurking beneath the 'FREE' exchange.
-When the customer is left to wonder and create what 'FREE' means you lose both focus and control of the story and sales conversation.
-We need only tell them something is 'FREE' at the very moment we require a credit card, otherwise it can act as a 'Buyer Beware' sign.
+When the customer is left to create what 'FREE' means, you then lose both the focus and control of the story (or sales conversation).
+Instead, we only tell them something is 'FREE' at the very moment a payment is required.
+This causes 'FREE' to operate as relief or a bonus instead of a 'Buyer Beware' sign.

-Video/Motion Graphics: In an ideal world we have tight and tuned promo videos for all of the testimonial content.
-A lot of these can be generated from photos and the articles using motion graphics and narration (After Effects/Cinema 4D + Resolve/Fusion pipeline).
-However, due to the time and cost generating media or technical/bandwidth concerns we can replicate a motion graphics and video feel using panning and zooming images and a gallery carousel type component.
+Video and motion graphics: in an ideal world we have tight and tuned promo videos for all of the testimonial content.
+A lot of these can be generated from photos and the articles using motion graphics accompanied by narration (After Effects and Cinema 4D with Resolve and Fusion pipeline).
+However, due to the time and cost generating media (or user technical issues like bandwidth) we can replicate a motion graphics and video feel using panning and zooming images and a gallery carousel.

-This makes the first priority is the carousel component, followed by a GitHub Enterprise features video (both can be worked in parallel assuming enough team members).
+This makes the first priority the carousel (component).
+That carousel is then followed by a GitHub Enterprise feature video.
+NOTE: both can be worked on in parallel, sharing data and assets.

-Triangles: The triangle edges, play button, and minimal footer can be either SVG aligned with divs or CSS styled divs entirely.
-See the theming button on the top-right of this page's headroom for an example of CSS based tris (with and without rounded edges).
+Triangles: the triangle edges, play button, and minimal footer can be either SVG aligned with divs or CSS styled divs entirely.

-Data Hydration: can be addressed with GraphQL in the place of REST since the queries use precise start and end points.
-This breaks-up payloads, but also allows more queries, thus your data can be much more 'wet' or updated.
-Prisma is a great GraphQL API for delivering an ORM-like interface and proxy bindings for various databases.
-The default schema also has CRUD, so it's ready to use out of the box.
-This portolio site is in fact using GraphQL with Prisma.
+Data hydration: can be addressed with GraphQL in the place of REST since the queries use precise start and end points.
+This not only breaks-up payloads, but allows more queries, keeping your data much more 'wet' or updated (data hydration).
+Prisma is a great GraphQL API for delivering an ORM-like abstraction (Object Relational Mapping).
+It provides proxy bindings for various databases and has a default schema ready for use with CRUD functions (Create Read Update Delete).

 Like this post?
 Read more from the ^UX topic.